esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 Validation
 ----------

-The setup.py file can be used to run all of the ESMPy tests (in serial or parallel), like this:

-    python setup.py test_all

-    python setup.py test_all_parallel

-or subsets of the tests individually, like this:
+The ESMPy testing is done with the nose package, both in serial and parallel.
+The nose commands are wrapped in the following ESMPy targets:

     python setup.py test

-    python setup.py test_regrid
+    python setup.py test_examples

     python setup.py test_regrid_from_file

     python setup.py test_parallel

-    python setup.py test_regrid_parallel
+    python setup.py test_examples_parallel

     python setup.py test_regrid_from_file_parallel